account931/My_filament_laravel_12/README.md

 <p>4.
-In browser can navigate to http://localhost:8000/  OR http://localhost  depending on docker-compose.yml => the project should open </p>
+In browser can navigate to http://localhost:8000/  OR http://localhost  depending on docker-compose.yml => the project should open.
+Check in .env if u have APP_PORT=SomePort, e.g, if APP_PORT=8000, then http://localhost:8000/  </p>
 <p>5.
 In console CLI <code> cd NAME_HERE </code> , and <code>git init   git add.   git commit</code> if necessary </p>
 <p>6.
 Create DB and set in <code>.env (DB_DATABASE)  == NO,IT IS CREATED BY SAIL by .env</code> </p>